ducminhgd/notes/computer/go.md

   }
   ```

-  If maps are pointers, shouldn’t they be *map[key]value?
+  If maps are pointers, shouldn't they be *map[key]value?

   > "In the very early days what we call maps now were written as pointers, so you wrote *map[int]int.
 We moved away from that when we realized that no one ever wrote `map` without writing `*map`." - Ian Taylor